 Within a prison environment, inmates have historically gone to great lengths to create artwork as a way to focus on something other than their surroundings and to create a sense of safety for themselves.
 However, efforts to produce quality and meaningful artwork has almost been entirely inmate-led within most prisons.

-Brokenhood showcases the radical struggle that people took together, moving from sorrow to joy through their kinship and their shared love of the arts.
+Brokenhood showcased the radical struggle that people took together, moving from sorrow to joy through their kinship and their shared love of the arts.
 It offers a mature body of work that centers on the broken aspects of humanity, personal triumph, and the intense hope that resides between the bars of incarceration.

 Blacks in Theology 2020

-Denver Seminary is honored to host artwork by Thomas Lockhart, a talented artist who is shaping culture through his work.
+Denver Seminary was honored to host artwork by Thomas Lockhart, a talented artist who is shaping culture through his work.
 He is a dynamic and multi-faceted artist who creates in a variety of styles and genres, while utilizing various mediums including oil, acrylic, pencil, and mixed-media.

 Spring 2018: The Cross by Christos Collective